NukeMail

 • Private inboxes require expensive paid plans

-Convenient address selection but fundamentally broken privacy — typing any address shows you its inbox with no authentication.
-Avoid entirely if you plan to receive anything sensitive like verification codes or account credentials.
+Address selection is convenient but privacy is broken.
+Typing any address reveals its inbox without authentication.
+Avoid this service if you're receiving sensitive items like verification codes or account credentials.
+Don't use it.

 Pros